AI & Agents

 Pros:

-• Reduces email clutter.
+• Reduces email clutter for internal HR communications.

-• Accelerates internal approval cycles.
+• Accelerates internal approval cycles by bringing requests into chat.

 Cons: